Soesah/watchlist.lostmarbles.nl/readme.md

 - <s>mark items as watched</s>
 - be able to score items
 - edit item (fix titles, add season)
+- remove item (doubles)
+- add a check (search by name as you type) to prevent doubles from being added
 - make more sense of seasons watched on the main overview
     - perhaps by showing something like 2/3 with the year, or greyed out the years you have watched
 - <s>only deploy from and commit versions on master